 This introductory course gives students an overview of the many facets of financial planning.
-Student learn how clients' goals can be achieved through saving and investments, while managing risk factors.
+Students learn how clients' goals can be achieved through saving and investments while managing risk factors.

 Income Tax Planning

 This financial planning course provides an overview of the impact that taxes have on financial future.
-Topics cover tax laws, tax calculation methods, exclusions, deductions and credits.
-Student also look at the levels of taxation as they apply to S corporations, limited liability companies, C corporations, proprietorships and individuals.
+Topics cover tax laws, tax calculation methods, exclusions, deductions, and credits.
+Students also look at the levels of taxation as they apply to S corporations, limited liability companies, C corporations, proprietorships, and individuals.

 This course covers skills in managing clients' retirement goals.
 Lessons cover how to analyze retirement goals, types of retirement plans and Social Security.